abbbi/qmpbackup/README.md

 └── INC-1706260647-disk1.qcow2
 ```

-can be rolled back by using *qmprebase*, it uses common QEMU tools to check
+can be rolled back by using *qmprestore*, it uses common QEMU tools to check
 consistency and does a rollback of your image file:

 ```
- qmprebase  rebase --dir /tmp/backup/ide0-hd0
+ qmprestore rebase --dir /tmp/backup/ide0-hd0
 ```

-During rebase, the saveset chain is merged into your FULL image which then
+During restore, the saveset chain is merged into your FULL image which then
 contains the latest state and can be booted via QEMU again.

 `Note:` It makes sense to copy the existing backup directory to a temporary